Cracked Security: Why a Cracked VPN Could Cost You

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-It isn’t worth the risk, however, to use a cracked virtual private network (VPN).
+It isn’t worth the risk to use a cracked virtual private network (VPN).
 There’s the potential for malware, adware, and getting scammed out of your money if you use a cracked VPN.
-Whether you need it for cheap (or free) or are just trying to figure out what’s real and what isn’t in the sea of VPN options, we have you covered.
+Still, crack downloads are popular because they offer online services that are necessary but oftentimes expensive.

 In this article